 Cultural Policy & Major Events

 **Dr Beatriz Garcia led the Cultural Policy & Major Events research strand 2010-19, bringing 15 years of experience at the forefront of the culture-led regeneration and cultural impact debate, including her role as Director of the pioneering Impacts 08 research programme which laid the foundation for the ICC as a centre of excellence in culture research.
-From September 2019, you can continue to follow Beatriz’s work in the field via her personal website.**
+From September 2019, you can continue to follow Beatriz’s work in the field via her personal website.
+The ICC will continue to undertake research under this theme, led by other academics, including for example the evaluation of the Liverpool City Region Boroughs of Culture programme. **

 The Cultural Policy & Major Events research strand looked at national and international policy frameworks for culture and placed a particular emphasis on their application in the context of large-scale cultural interventions.
 Special events, such as the European Capital of Culture (ECoC) or the Olympic Games, and high profile denominations, such as becoming a World Heritage Site, are important catalysts for cultural policy as they require the formalisation of a common narrative for culture across a wide diversity of stakeholders over a concentrated period of time.
 This process can, in turn, be a driver for cultural change and regeneration with widespread economic, social and cultural impacts.